 In most states, Medicare Supplement plans are sold by plan level.
 These are the levels:

 Each of these levels has somewhat different benefits.
 Of all of these choices, plans C and F are the most popular choices.
 They are the most robust and also the most expensive.
-This shows that people who purchase supplements are probably more concerned about having good benefits than they are about monthly premiums.
+This shows that people who purchase 2019 Medicare Supplement plans are probably more concerned about having good benefits than they are about monthly premiums.
 Somewhat lower-priced are plans K through N since they require more cost-sharing.
 The right choice may depend upon your health needs, budget, and the way you prefer to access health services.

-While prescription drug plans come bundled with many Advantage PPOs and HMOS, you will always have to buy Medicare Part D when you buy a supplement.
-Insurers that sell Medicare insurance almost always sell standalone drug plans as well.
+While prescription drug plans come bundled with many Advantage PPOs and HMOS, you will always have to buy Medicare Part D when you buy a Medigap plan.
+Insurers that sell Medicare supplement insurance almost always sell standalone drug plans as well.
 Some people will find that Advantage plans are more affordable.
 In fact, you can even find zero premium HMOs in many counties.
-However, supplements are more flexible and may provide more first-dollar coverage for people who need to use a lot of health services.
+However, Medicare supplements are more flexible and may provide more first-dollar coverage for people who need to use a lot of health services.

 To use our online quote form, just select your state from the quote box on the top of this web page.
-After that, you can submit the form to find many different options in your own local area.
+After that, you can submit the form to find many different Medicare Supplement plan options in your own local area.
 For each option, you can click the entry to go to a page where you can compare benefits and quotes.
 You can also find contact information to speak with live agents who can answer your questions.